 Yellow spicy Ding mainly consisted of carnivorous food, including fresh animal feed, such as chopped small fish, shrimp, animal liver, etc. These foods could be mixed with cornmeal and other grains to make feed.
 When raising yellow spicy dices, one needed to pay attention to the amount of feed and not overfeed.
 In addition, Yellow Spicy Ding also ate some plant scraps and aquatic plants.
 In general, Yellow Spicy Dings were omnivorous fish with a wide range of recipes.
 The composition of the food would change according to environmental conditions and growth stages.

-Yellow spicy Ding was not suitable for people with asthma, leukemia, cancer, and so on.
-It was also not suitable for people who were allergic to yellow spicy Ding.
+Yellow spicy Ding is not suitable for people with asthma, leukemia, cancer, etc. It was also not suitable for people who were allergic to yellow spicy Ding.
 It might cause redness, swelling, itching, and other phenomena.
 In addition, yellow spicy Ding should not be eaten together with most traditional Chinese medicine.
 The nutrition of the two would counteract each other and may cause physical discomfort.
 Pregnant women and children should not eat a large amount of yellow spicy dices.
 However, the information on whether yellow spicy Ding was suitable for patients with gout, hyperparasitemia, and hyperlipemias was inconsistent, so it was impossible to determine whether yellow spicy Ding was suitable for these people.

 Yellow spicy diced fish was a type of freshwater fish.
 Its scientific name was Pelteobagrus fulvidracea.
 It is widely distributed in the major freshwater systems in southeastern China, such as the Yangtze River, the Yellow River, and the Pearl River.
 Yellow spicy Ding liked to live in calm water or slow-flowing environments, especially shallow waters and water intakes with abundant aquatic plants and humus.
 It was a carnivorous fish that mainly fed on small fish, aquatic insects, and benthic instables.
 The yellow spicy diced meat was fresh and tender, and it tasted delicious.
 Moreover, there were relatively few fish bones, so it was suitable for children and people who were not good at removing fish bones.